top of page

 Dr. Tyler Brown, Calgary Psychologist

-I am a registered psychologist in the province of Alberta.
-I completed an honours bachelor’s degree in psychology at the University of Calgary before completing master’s and doctoral degrees in counselling psychology at McGill University, specializing in clinical health psychology.
-I have provided psychological services in various settings including private practice, a university psychology clinic, and multiple hospital outpatient clinics.
+I am a registered psychologist based in Alberta, committed to helping people navigate life’s challenges and changes.
+I hold an honours bachelor’s degree in psychology from the University of Calgary, followed by master’s and doctoral degrees from McGill University, specializing in clinical and health psychology.
 I completed my residency training at the McGill University Health Centre’s Glen Site, with rotations at the Chronic Viral Illness Service, the Psychosocial Oncology Program, and the Balfour Mount Palliative Care Unit.
-After receiving my doctorate, I completed three years of additional training as a postdoctoral fellow with McGill University’s Faculty of Medicine and Health Sciences, focusing on supporting the psychological wellbeing of individuals affected by cancer.
+After earning my doctorate, I did three years of additional training as a postdoctoral fellow with McGill University’s Faculty of Medicine and Health Sciences, focusing on supporting the psychological well-being of individuals affected by cancer.

 Image by James Kody